 No, I don't mean literally.
 Wyoming has so many impressive geysers, and checking them out should be on your Wyoming bucket list!
 They're a natural phenomenon where a natural hot spring intermittently boils, causing water to shoot up into the air.

 The most exciting and accessible geysers are located in Yellowstone National Park, one of the best national parks in the Western US.
 Interestingly, the geysers stick to a better schedule than most attractions.
 You can do your research ahead of time to make sure you get to a geyser in time to watch it erupt.

-The most predictable and most famous geyser not only in Wyoming, but in the whole world, is the Old Faithful Geyser, which erupts around twenty times a day.
+The most predictable and famous geyser in Wyoming and the whole world is the Old Faithful Geyser, which erupts around twenty times a day.

 You've never camped in a place like the Rocky Mountains.
 Millions and millions of people from around the world come to Wyoming to see the Rocky Mountains each year, and it's easy to see why.